Best macro lenses in 2026: find delight in the detail

 Matthew Richards

 Matthew Richards is a photographer and journalist who has spent years using and reviewing all manner of photo gear.
 He is Digital Camera World's principal lens reviewer – and has tested more primes and zooms than most people have had hot dinners!
-In this guide, he has selected the best macro lenses for each system.
+In this guide, he has selected the best-buy macro lenses for a variety of different camera systems.

 The best macro lenses